Tag: 2015

 The below Parliamentary question was asked by Henry Bellingham on 2015-02-12.

-To ask the Secretary of State for Energy and Climate Change, if the Government will take steps to prioritise support for families with children when they fall behind on their bills to energy companies.
+To ask the Secretary of State for Energy and Climate Change, what estimate he has made of how many families with children are currently in debt to their energy companies.

 Matthew Hancock